Browser Fingerprinting as a Tracking Technology

 Browser fingerprinting is a technique that uniquely identifies users based on the combination of settings and characteristics of their web browser and device.
 Because it does not require storing any data on the device - unlike cookies - it is sometimes called a "stateless tracking technology."

-Screen resolution, installed fonts, browser version — each piece of information individually is shared by many users.
+Screen resolution, installed fonts, browser version - each piece of information individually is shared by many users.
 However, when combined, they can identify individual browsers with remarkable accuracy.
-Research suggests that browser fingerprints achieve a uniqueness rate of 80–90% or higher.
+This type of metadata may seem harmless on its own, but in aggregate it becomes a powerful identifier.
+Research by the EFF (Electronic Frontier Foundation) suggests that browser fingerprints achieve a uniqueness rate of 80–90% or higher, with recent studies reporting identification accuracy as high as 99.5%.

 What Information Is Collected?